Pájaro Verde (Mexican folktale): Brazil

 In a Brazilian tale titled História de Dom Birro (Portuguese: "The Tale of Dom Birro"), a young girl lives with her parents.
 One day, she plays in the nearby woods, but she gets lost and loses her away home.
 Fortunately, a "turco" ('Turkish man') finds the girl and takes her with him to raise.
 When the girl is 18 years old, the Turkish man marries the girl, and they have a daughter named Maria.
 The daughter is abandoned by a black slave in another forest, but she is found by a man named Dom Birro, who takes her to live with him, his stepmother and his step-sister Joana.
 The stepmother gives Maria some pillows and orders her to go into the forest and fill them with "pena de passarinho" (feathers from little birds), for the prince's upcoming wedding.
 Next, the stepmother gives Maria a small bottle and orders her to fill it with "lágrima de passarim" (tears from little birds).
 Dom Birro tells her to sleep, and fulfills the tasks for her.
 On seeing both tasks fulfilled, the woman supposes Maria had Dom Birro's help, but the latter swears she did not.
 The next day, the stepmother orders Maria to pay a visit to the stepmother's old mother and get from there a candle for Dom Birro's wedding.
 However, the path is fraught with dangers: a man-eating bull on the road, and two fierce dogs in the old woman's house.
-Maria cries over the task, until Dom Birro appears to her and advises on how to procceed: he gives her a green twig to be given to the bull, and a piece of meat to be thrown to the dogs.
+Maria cries over the task, until Dom Birro appears to her and advises on how to proceed: he gives her a green twig to be given to the bull, and a piece of meat to be thrown to the dogs.
 Maria follows his advice and brings the candle to the stepmother's house.
 Lastly, the stepmother orders Maria to hold the candle (which has a bomb inside) all night next to the prince and the princess.
 At midnight, the prince, Dom Birro, asks Joana, his bride, to replace Maria in holding the candle.
 Joana agrees and lets Maria rest.
 The booby-trapped candle explodes on Joana's face and burns her clothes.
 Joana calls for her mother's help and they jump into a pond near the house, but they drown.
 Dom Birro is free to marry Maria.